 It sounds pretty dumb - but I was so caught up with writing blog posts, getting new followers on social media and filling my Facebook group that I just.. well..
-FORGOT about the selling my products part.
+FORGOT about the selling part.

 So, in case you're doing the same - just take a moment to consider.
 Are YOU selling?

 I mean, what are you actually doing to sell your offer?
 Because *spoiler alert*, just adding a 'work with me' page to your website or adding a link to your sales page to Facebook doesn't count...You need a sales strategy and if you don't have one - well, I'm guessing that's a big part of why your business isn't making money yet.

 Not sure where to start?
 Here are a few things to consider:

 There's no escaping it, the path to building a profitable online business is largely done from the inside out.
 If your head ain't in the game, then frankly, there's no point in playing.

 So, if your business isn't making money, then do me a favour and spend some time considering your answers to the following 3 questions.
 They may just reveal what's been holding you back...

 Seriously, do you?

 Because that's what you are!
 This isn't a hobby.
 It's not a lemonade stand at the end of your drive that you're doing to earn some pocket money or to pass some time at the weekend.